 The pharaoh Senusret III of the twelfth dynasty (Middle Kingdom of Ancient Egypt) built a large pyramid complex at Dashur to the northeast of the Red Pyramid of Sneferu.
 Senusret’s Dashur pyramid included a number of smaller pyramids and tombs for his female relatives.
-However, it is not clear whether the pharaoh was himself buried here as he also built a burial complex at Abydos.
+It is not clear whether the pharaoh was himself buried here, as he also built a burial complex at Abydos.

 A larger temple was built in the south which was connected to the enclosure wall.
 It was composed of an open court with papyrus stem columns with a series of sanctuaries at the back.
 Fragments of the decorations from this temple depict the Heb Sed festival of Senusret III and a feature a number of Ancient Egyptian gods (such as Khnum and Heryshef).

-To the north of the main pyramid a number of tombs were found which are thought to have been the burial sites of some of senustres’s daughters.
+To the north of the main pyramid a number of tombs were found which are thought to have been the burial sites of some of Senusrets’s daughters.
 It is suggested that at least four of these tombs had a small pyramid built over them.
 A central shaft led down to a vaulted chamber which connected four sets of chambers which would have presumably held a sarcophagus and canopic jars.
-Below these chambers there was a further corridor which clinked eight large niches which each held sarcophagi, two of which were inscribed.
+Below these chambers there was a further corridor which linked eight large niches, each housing sarcophagi, two of which were inscribed.
 One bore the name of Ment and the other Senet-senebti, but we have no further information on their identities.

-The lower gallery also contained a quality of burial equipment and a large haul of beautiful jewellery a large number of which were the property of Sit-Hathor (thought to be the sister and possibly wife of Senusret III).
+The lower gallery also contained a quantity of burial equipment and a large haul of beautiful jewellery, much of which was the property of Sit-Hathor (thought to be the sister and possibly wife of Senusret III).
 There were also a number of pieces belonging to Mereret (also thought to be his wife and/or daughter).
 Her possessions included several stunning pieces of gold jewellery including gold pectorals studded with precious stones and gold bracelets.